I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 - Simply White – yellow undertones

-*You can also go with a true white.
+*You can also go with more of a clean crisp white like BM Chantilly Lace.

 Choosing the best trim color depends on what else is going on in the room.
 You want to make sure all the colors are playing well together.